 Domestic-violence bail bonds may require some or all of the following conditions:

 - The defendant must stay away from the home, business, or school of the alleged victim

 - The defendant may not physically harm or threaten the alleged victim

 - A defendant may not remove or damage specific property

 All too frequently, people out on bail for domestic-violence charges make the mistake of violating conditions.
 Most frequently, they attempt to return home when the alleged victim also resides there.
 This can lead to revocation of bond and return to jail.
 Never make the mistake of returning home if your bail conditions prohibit it.

-Permanent restraining orders are granted prior to an ex parte order’s expiration.
-These orders require a hearing, and the defendant must be served with a summons.
+Permanent restraining orders will grant prior to an ex parte order’s expiration.
+The court system ensures the defendant receives a summons to come to court.
 The defendant has the opportunity to defend himself at the hearing.
-These orders are valid for a year and can be renewed.
 If you lived with the alleged victim, the order may prohibit you from returning home.

 If under a restraining order, never violate the terms.
 A judge could revoke your bail and leave you stranded in jail for months or longer.